WilliamAlmeida/mercadopago-sdk-php-2.6.2/README.md

 1. Download [Composer](https://getcomposer.org/doc/00-intro.md) if not already installed

-2. On your project directory run on the command line `composer require "mercadopago/dx-php:2.6.2"` for PHP7 or `composer require "mercadopago/dx-php:1.12.5"` for PHP5.6.
+2. On your project directory run on the command line `composer require "composer require "WilliamAlmeida/mercadopago-sdk-php-2.6.2"` for Laravel ^9.0.

 3. Copy the access_token in the [credentials](https://www.mercadopago.com/mlb/account/credentials) section of the page and replace YOUR_ACCESS_TOKEN with it.